Aoa77/QuizBoss/README.md

 ### Mobile-First Responsive Design:
 > The UI layout is designed to look great on mobile devices.
 It is built with pure vanilla CSS.

-### Basic CI/CD pipeline:
+### Basic CI/CD pipeline with Azure:
-> A GitHub actions workflow is configured to automatically build and deploy the code to an [Azure static web app](https://azure.microsoft.com/en-us/products/app-service/static).
+> The demo site is hosted on an [Azure static web app](https://azure.microsoft.com/en-us/products/app-service/static).
+A GitHub actions workflow is configured to automatically build and deploy application when changes are pushed to the `main` branch.